cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/cards.md

 ### Exporting a card
 If you wish to export an image of a current card in CloudpilotEmu:

-* Desktop: right click on the card in the list, and choose 'Save'.
+* Desktop: right click on the card in the list, and choose 'Export'.
 * Mobile: swipe on the card name from left-to-right, and choose th cyan colour'Share' icon.